Errata for Buster RC 1

-This is a list of known problems in the Stretch Alpha 4 release of the Debian Installer.
+This is a list of known problems in the Buster RC 1 release of the Debian Installer.
 If you do not see your problem listed here, please send us an installation report describing the problem.

 - GNOME may fail to start with some virtual machine setups